zhon/change-for-a-dollar-haskell/README.md

 Before TDD there was CDD (compiler driven development)

-Compiler says binding for change?
+Compiler says, "You havn't implemented 'change'"

 ```haskell
 change :: Money -> [ Coin ]
 change = []
 ```
-Compiler says:
+Compiler askes:
-  What is Money?
+  - What is Money?
-  What is Coin?
+  - What is Coin?

 ```haskell
 type Money = Int